JHU-PL-Lab/www-fpse/assignments/project.md

 * If you are familiar with databases, the [sqlite3-ocaml](https://github.com/mmottl/sqlite3-ocaml) and [postgresql-ocaml](https://mmottl.github.io/postgresql-ocaml/) bindings should work for accessing SQLite or Postgres databases from within OCaml.

 #### Data Processing
-There are some good libraries here but they don't have many users and we have had **many issues with people being able to install these libraries in the past**.
+There are some good libraries here but they don't have many users and we have had **issues with people being able to install these libraries in the past**.
 If you wanted to base your project around one of these libraries **you will be required to** (1) get the library successfully installed on all your team members' computers; (2) get a basic demo app running using the library, both at the design proposal submission deadline below.
 * [Owl](https://ocaml.xyz/) is a very well-documented numerical processing library.
 * [ocaml-torch](https://github.com/janestreet/torch) PyTorch bindings for OCaml.
 (Note that the OCaml TensorFlow bindings are old and don't seem to work.)
 * [ocaml-bimage](https://github.com/zshipko/ocaml-bimage) is an image processing library.